ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: Added a method to view which files are currently used for WAF and to remove without reinstalling Wordfence.
 * Improvement: Changed rule compilation to use atomic writes.
 * Improvement: Removed security levels from Options page.
-* Improvement: Added option to disable ajaxwatcher (for whitelisting only for Admins) on the front end.
+* Improvement: Added option to disable ajaxwatcher (for allowlisting only for Admins) on the front end.

 = 6.1.8 - May 26, 2016 =
 * Fix: Change wfConfig::set_ser to split large objects into multiple queries.